keobox/turic/lesson07/topics.md

   * Is possible to do this only if the function calls just itself at the end.
   * Notice that in the optimized case there's no extra stack usage.
 * While.
+* For.
+It's a equivalent to `while`, it's just "syntactic sugar".